lightlace/cpp-docs.de-de/docs/standard-library/list-class.md

 ### <a name="parameters"></a>Parameter

+*comp*<br/>
-*Comp* zum Sortieren aufeinanderfolgender Elemente verwendete Vergleichsoperator.
+Der zum Sortieren aufeinanderfolgender Elemente verwendete Vergleichsoperator.

 ### <a name="remarks"></a>Hinweise